Offstage: Identity Loss After Social Media Performance

 Then the messages arrived.

-The space I used to fill with frantic updates is simply empty now.
+The space I used to fill with frantic updates is just… empty.

 I don’t know what comes after the silence.